 - vegetable oil for frying

 - Mix wheat starch and rose water in a bowl until forms a paste.

 - Add eggs and beat until fully combined.

 - Add the all purpose flour and mix until smooth.
 Let the batter sit at room temperature for 30 minutes.

 - Heat oil in a sauce pan or a deep pan until bubbles form around a toothpick touching the bottom of the pan.

 - Heat rosette iron by letting it stay in hot oil for 10-15 seconds.

 - Lift the iron, shake off the excess oil and immediately dip it into batter just that the edge of the iron is even with the surface of the batter.
 Then dip the iron into hot oil.
 Let the rosettes puff and then take the iron out of oil.

 - Fry each side of cookies for 30 seconds until golden brown.
 Take the cookie out and place it on a paper towel.

-- Stir the batter every 5-6 minutes in order to have it even.
+- Stir the batter every 5-6 minutes in order to make sure it's smooth.